gperilli/fundme/README.md

 gem install rails -v 6.0.3
 ```

-### Confirm that the PostgreSQL databse is running:
+### Confirm that the PostgreSQL database is running:
 In another terminal window:
 ```
 sudo systemctl status postgresql